digitick/yii-faceplugs/README.markdown

         "splashlab/yii-facebook-opengraph": "dev-master"
     }

-Instead of 'dev-master' you can choose a release tag like '1.1.0-beta'.
+Instead of 'dev-master' you can choose a release tag like '1.0.2-beta'.

 Run `composer update` to get the extension.
 This will pull down the official Facebook SDK as a dependency.

 Configure Yii application component SFacebook in your yii config file:

-    'components'=>array(
+    'components'=>[
-        'facebook'=>array(
+        'facebook'=>[
             'class' => '\YiiFacebook\SFacebook',
             'appId'=>'YOUR_FACEBOOK_APP_ID', // needed for JS SDK, Social Plugins and PHP SDK 'secret'=>'YOUR_FACEBOOK_APP_SECRET', // needed for the PHP SDK